casper-network/docs-archive/technical-details/global-state/communications.md

 We have the following requirements from our gossiping approach:

-* It should be efficient, i.e. minimise the network traffic while maximising the rate at which we reach full saturation.
+* It should be efficient, i.e. minimize the network traffic while maximizing the rate at which we reach full saturation.
 * Node operators should have a reasonable expectation that network traffic \(a finite resource\) will scale linearly with the amount of Deploys across the network while being less affected by the total number of nodes.
 This means the load should be distributed among the peers rather than create hotspots.

 To achieve these we have the following high level approach:

-* Gossip only the meta-data about the Blocks to minimise the amount of data transfer.
+* Gossip only the meta-data about the Blocks to minimize the amount of data transfer.
 * Full Blocks can be served on demand when the gossiped meta-data is _new._
-* Nodes should pick a _relay factor_ according to how much network traffic they can handle and find that many node to gossip to, nodes for which the information is _new_.
+* Nodes should pick a _relay factor_ according to how much network traffic they can handle and find that many nodes to gossip to.
 * Nodes should pick a _relay saturation_ target beyond which point they don't try to push to new peers so the last ones to get a message don't have to contact every other peer in futility.
 * Nodes should try to spread the information mostly to their closer neighbours \(in terms of Kademlia distance\) but also to their farther away peers to accelerate the spread of information to the far reaches of the network.